Auckland68/NLPModels/README.md

 * Language translation - English to Italian
 * Sentiment Analysis of WhatsApp Messages

-Note: See MSc Management Project for a larger sentiment analysis and topic modelling project
+Note: See MSc Management Project 'Arun Sentiment and Topic Modelling' for a larger sentiment analysis and topic modelling project